KadirGokdeniz/global_gate/README.md

 3. Add airline configuration to settings
 4. Test data collection and search functionality

+### Performance Metrics
+The system tracks comprehensive metrics including:
+- Speech Processing Time: STT/TTS latency monitoring
+- API Response Times: End-to-end request tracking
+- Accuracy Metrics: Transcription and response quality
+- Cost Tracking: API usage and billing optimization Access metrics and graphs at: http://localhost:3000 (Grafana Dashboard)

 ## Project Summary

 This AI-powered airline policy assistant represents a modern approach to information retrieval in the travel industry.
-By combining web scraping, vector databases, and large language models, we've created a system that transforms how travelers access airline policy information.
-The solution addresses real pain points in travel planning while demonstrating practical applications of RAG architecture in production environments.
+By combining web scraping, vector databases, large language models, and advanced speech processing capabilities, we've created a comprehensive system that transforms how travelers access airline policy information.
+The solution addresses real pain points in travel planning while demonstrating practical applications of RAG architecture with multimodal interaction in production environments.

 ## Conclusion

-Built with modern AI and microservices principles, this system showcases how intelligent automation can significantly improve user experience in complex information domains.
-The project serves both as a practical travel tool and a reference implementation for RAG-based information systems.
+Built with modern AI, microservices principles, and cutting-edge speech technology, this system showcases how intelligent automation combined with natural voice interaction can significantly improve user experience in complex information domains.
+The project serves both as a practical travel tool and a reference implementation for RAG-based information systems with integrated speech capabilities.

 ---

 **Ready to streamline your travel planning?
-Start asking questions and experience the future of airline policy assistance.**
+Start asking questions through text or voice and experience the future of airline policy assistance with full speech integration.**